yamuz/TaskTracker/README.md

 also filtering works in period of project (columns started and comleted).

 Used technologies: PostgreQSL DBMS, Intellij Idea, Spring boot 2.6.5, maven 3.8.5
-Requirements: PostgreQSL DMS, any  IDE, Maven 3.8.5
+Requirements: PostgreQSL DBMS, any  IDE, Maven 3.8.5